Marcy Playground Whatever Happened To The Band Behind Sex & Candy

 More about Marcy Playground→Added

-The 1997 hit "Sex and Candy" by Marcy Playground is an earworm that still lingers in the collective consciousness of those who grew up in the late 90's.
-But what happened to the band after their brief moment of mainstream success?
-The answer lies in a rare and fascinating piece of footage, shot in 1984, when the band was still in its formative stages.
+The 1997 hit "Sex and Candy" is still etched in the collective memory of many who grew up in the late 90's, but what happened to Marcy Playground after their brief moment of stardom?
+The band's story is a fascinating one, full of twists and turns that showcase the highs and lows of the music industry.
+This footage, shot in 1984, provides an intimate look at the band's early days, long before they achieved mainstream success.

 Curated from public records and music databases.